-- e.
+- f.
 Regulatory Assets.
-IPL's proposed revenue requirement includes certain MISO and other costs IPL has deferred in accordance with the Commission's Orders as identified in IPL's case-in-chief. - f.
+IPL's proposed revenue requirement includes certain environmental compliance and other costs IPL has deferred in accordance with the Commission's Orders as identified in IPL's case-in-chief. - g.
 Other Accounting and Ratemaking Proposals.
-The Company also asks the Commission to recognize other costs for ratemaking purposes, including the annualization and normalization of the operating, maintenance and property tax costs for the new Eagle Valley CCGT, and to approve accounting relief as reflected in IPL's case-in-chief, including the amortization of rate case expense over a three year amortization period and the reflection in the revenue requirement of an annual level of amortization for MISO Non-fuel Costs deferred as a regulatory asset in accordance with orders in Cause Nos.
-42266, 42685, and 42962 through the effective date of the rates approved in Cause No. 44576. - g.
+The Company also asks the Commission to recognize other costs for ratemaking purposes, including the annualization and normalization of the operating, maintenance and property tax costs for the new Eagle Valley CCGT, as well as the ongoing operating and maintenance costs for NPDES, and to approve accounting relief as reflected in IPL's case-in-chief, including the amortization of rate case expense over a three year amortization period and the reflection in the revenue requirement of an annual level of amortization for MISO Non-fuel Costs deferred as a regulatory asset in accordance with orders in Cause Nos.
+42266, 42685, and 42962 through the effective date of the rates approved in Cause No. 44576. - h.
 Rate Design.
-IPL's various rate design proposals are detailed in its pre-filed casein-chief and include the following: - (i) Monthly Customer Service Charge.
+IPL's various rate design proposals are detailed in its pre-filed case-inchief and include the following:

+- (i) Monthly Customer Service Charge.
 IPL proposes to adjust the fixed monthly customer charge for residential customers and Small Secondary service customers in order to more closely reflect the costs of serving each customer, as indicated by the Allocated Cost of Service Study ("ACOSS").
 This proposal continues the gradual alignment of rate design with cost causation principles and in doing so sends efficient price signals to customers, allowing customers to make informed decisions regarding their consumption of the service being provided.
-A substantial portion of fixed costs will still be recovered in the variable energy charge component of the rates for these customers.

-- (ii) Low load factor.
+A substantial portion of fixed costs will still be recovered in the variable energy charge component of the rates for these customers. - (ii) Low load factor.
 The Company's rate design includes a low load factor rate option for customers who take service at transmission voltage. - (iii) LED Streetlighting.
-IPL is proposing to add an option for several LED lights to its tariff. - (iv) Tariff, Schedules and Terms and Conditions of Service.
+IPL is proposing to add an option for several light emitting diode ("LED") lights to its tariff. - (iv) Tariff, Schedules and Terms and Conditions of Service.
 IPL proposes to replace its existing rate schedules governing the electric utility service rendered by it with new schedules of rates and charges and terms and conditions applicable thereto.
 These changes are summarized in IPL's prefiled testimony and shown in the redlined version of the Tariff included with IPL's case-in-chief.
-These revisions include, without limitation, updates to terms of conditions and rate schedules and other changes for improved clarity and administrative simplification.
-The proposed rate schedules and revised tariff are included in the Company's case-in-chief.
+These revisions include, without limitation, changes to simplify, modernize, update and clarify the Tariff.
+The proposed rate schedules and revised Tariff are included in the Company's case-in-chief.